cirosantilli/db/mysql.md

 but is not usually a good design choice.

 Both tables should use the same engine.
-If this is not the case, the command may not generate any erros, but this is not a good idea since different engines treat foreign keys differently.
+If this is not the case, the command may not generate any errors, but this is not a good idea since different engines treat foreign keys differently.

     CREATE TABLE authors (
         id INT PRIMARY KEY,